attilio23/italian_lotto_game/README.md

 * classes:
 The folder that contains all the classes used in the program:

-  * NumbersPlayed:
+  * Lotto:

-    It represents the set of numbers played for a specific ticket.
+    It manages the logic of the program.

   * BillType: